 The original Carbon Aero has a serial number location similar to the Ti Aero.
 It is stamped on the front side of the frame just below the bottom bracket shell.

 Early steel Strada frames also had the serial number located on the front side of the bottom bracket shell.

 While Bacchetta is no longer involved with the Carbon Trike, if you are looking for the serial number, it is located on the inside of the opening in the frame.

-As to the second part of this questions, there is no way to tell the age of your bike based on the serial number.
+As to the second part of this question, there is no way to tell the age of your bike based on the serial number.
 The old owners of Bacchetta did not have any historical data to send us.
-If you have purchased a bike in the last two years (since about July of 2021), we probably have a record of the serial number.
+If you have purchased a new new bike since about July of 2021, we probably have a record of the number.
 As we start getting new batches of frames in, we will update this article.